cmvandrevala/more-than-equations/content/Computer Science/Labs/A Tree Made of Files.md

 title: A Tree Made of Files
 date: 2025-02-23
 tags: [csc-216, trees]
 description: In this lab, you will read an implementation of the tree command, run it locally on your computer, and analyze the code.
+Then, you will then customize the code to return a new view of the files.
 ---

 ## 🔖 Background Information